FhenixProtocol/cofhe.js/README.md

 }
 ```

 We need to pass an encrypted value into `inEuint32`.
-Using `fhenixsdk` this is accomplished by:
+Using `cofhejs` this is accomplished by:
 ```typescript
 const encryptableValue = Encryptable.uint32(5);
 const encryptedArgs = client.encrypt(encryptableValue)